Algebraic structures in group-theoretical fusion categories: Algebras in group-theoretical fusion categories

-\section{Algebras $A^{K,\beta}(L,\psi)$ in group-theoretical fusion categories $\mathcal{C}(G,\omega,K,\beta)$}
+\section{Algebras in group-theoretical fusion categories}

 We define in this section the main structures of interest in this work: twisted Hecke algebras [Definition~\ref{def:tha}].
 These are algebras in group-theoretical fusion categories $\mathcal{C}$ [Definition~\ref{def:gt}] that are analogous to the twisted group algebras in $\vecgw$ discussed in Section~\ref{sec:pointed}.
 We establish that the twisted Hecke algebras admit the structure of a Frobenius algebra in $\mathcal{C}$ [Theorem~\ref{thm:AKL}], and further, as algebras in $\C$ we show that they are indecomposable, separable, and special [Proposition~\ref{prop: AKL props}].
-We also discuss when these (Frobenius) algebras are connected in $\C$ [Proposition~\ref{prop:non-connected}, Remark~\ref{rem:connected}].
+We also discuss when these (Frobenius) algebras are connected in $\C$ [Proposition~\ref{prop:non-connected}].
+We proceed by introducing the terminology mentioned above.